napari/docs/docs/howtos/layers/shapes.md

 When finishing a drawing using the polygon lasso tool an implementation of the Ramer–Douglas–Peucker algorithm is applied to reduce the number of points that make up the shape, while conserving its contours.
-The agressiveness by which the algorithm reduces the number of points of a shape is determined by an `epsilon` parameter.
+The aggressiveness with which the algorithm reduces the number of points of the polygon is determined by an `epsilon` parameter.
 If 0 no points are removed.
 The higher the value of `epsilon` the more points get removed.
 The value of `epsilon` can be set by in napari going to `File` -> `Preferences` (or `control + shift + P`), then in the menu on the left clicking on